First Crusade: The 19th and 20th centuries

-Two encyclopedia articles appeared in the early 20th century that are frequently called out by Crusader historians.
+Two encyclopaedia articles appeared in the early 20th century that are frequently called out by Crusader historians.
 The first of these is Crusades, by French historian Louis R. Bréhier, appearing in the Catholic Encyclopedia, based on his L'Église et l'Orient au Moyen Âge: Les Croisades.
 The second is The Crusades, by English historian Ernest Barker, in the Encyclopædia Britannica (11th edition).
 Collectively, Bréhier and Barker wrote more than 50 articles for these two publications.
 Barker's work was later revised as The Crusades and Bréhier published Histoire anonyme de la première croisade.
 According to the Routledge Companion, these articles are evidence that "not all old things are useless."

-According to the Routledge Companion, the three works that rank as being monumental by 20th century standards are: René Grousset's Histoire des croisades et du royaume franc de Jérusalem; Steven Runciman's 3-volume set of A History of the Crusades, and the Wisconsin Collaborative History of the Crusades (Wisconsin History).
+According to the Routledge Companion, the three works that rank as being monumental by 20th-century standards are: René Grousset's Histoire des croisades et du royaume franc de Jérusalem; Steven Runciman's 3-volume set of A History of the Crusades, and the Wisconsin Collaborative History of the Crusades (Wisconsin History).
 Grousset's volume on the First Crusade was L'anarchie musulmane, 1095–1130, a standard reference in the mid-twentieth century.
 The next two are still enjoying widespread use today.
-Runciman's first volume The First Crusade and the Foundation of the Kingdom of Jerusalem has been criticized for being out-of-date and biased, but remains one of the most widely read accounts of the crusade.
+Runciman's first volume The First Crusade and the Foundation of the Kingdom of Jerusalem has been criticised for being out-of-date and biased, but remains one of the most widely read accounts of the crusade.
 The first volume of the Wisconsin History, Volume 1: The First One Hundred Years, first appeared in 1969 and was edited by Marshall W. Baldwin.
 The chapters on the First Crusade were written by Runciman and Frederic Duncalf and again are dated, but still well-used references.
-Additional background chapters on related events of the 11th century are: Western Europe, by Sidney Painter; the Byzantine Empire, by Peter Charanis; the Islamic world by H. A. B. Gibb; the Seljuk invasion, by Claude Cahen; and the Assassins, by Bernard Lewis.
+Additional background chapters on related events of the 11th century are: Western Europe, by Sidney Painter; the Byzantine Empire, by Peter Charanis; the Islamic world by H. A. B. Gibb; the Seljuk invasion, by Claude Cahen and the Assassins, by Bernard Lewis.

 Bibliographies of works on the First Crusade through the 20th century include ones by French medievalist and Byzantinist Ferdinand Chalandon in his Histoire de la Première Croisade jusqu'à l'élection de Godefroi de Bouillon and the Select Bibliography on the Crusades, compiled by Hans E. Mayer and Joyce McLellan.